chromium/chromium/tools/gritsettings/README.md

   },
 ```
 The best location is between `bbb.grd` and `ddd.grd`.
 Each resource type (say,
-`includes` and `messages`) must be have a sub-entry with fake start IDs.
-The
+`includes` and `messages`) must have a sub-entry with fake start IDs.
+The values
-values select should be intermediate to neighboring ones, and sorted, e.g.:
+select should be intermediate to neighboring ones, and sorted, e.g.:
 ```
   "foo/bar/aaa.grd": {
     "includes": [1140],